Skip to main content

 Achievements

-• In 2022, my second book, THE PRACTICE OF TEXTS: EDUCATION AND HEALING IN SOUTH INDIA, came out with the University of California Press.
+• In 2022, my second book, THE PRACTICE OF TEXTS, came out with the University of California Press, supported by a grant from the NEH.

-• In 2021-22, I was the Larson Fellow in Health and Spirituality at the Kluge Center (Library of Congress) to work on Ayurveda in America.
+• In the 2021-22 academic year, I was the Larson Fellow in Health and Spirituality at the Kluge Center (Library of Congress).

 Tags